vercel-support/johnny.sh/content/blog/rock-climbing-in-shigu.md

 Shigu, Yunnnan, China -- Chinese name 云南省丽江市石鼓镇

 For more information, checkout [climbshigu.com](http://climbshigu.com/).
-The hostel is owned by a british dude who has helped develop the area for climbing.
+The hostel is owned by a British dude who has helped develop the area for climbing.
 Great food, as well.
 Delicious Yunnan coffee available every morning.

 ![breakfast in shigu](../images/shigu/shigu-breakfast.jpg)